Kyiv: Sports

 Kyiv has many professional and amateur football clubs, including Dynamo Kyiv, Arsenal Kyiv and FC Obolon Kyiv but only Dynamo Kyiv play in the Ukrainian Premier League.
 Of these three, Dynamo Kyiv has had the most success over the course of its history.
 For example, up until the collapse of the Soviet Union in 1991, the club won 13 USSR Championships, 9 USSR Cups, and 3 USSR Super Cups, thus making Dynamo the most successful club in the history of the Soviet Top League.

 Other prominent non-football sport clubs in the city include: the Sokil Kyiv ice hockey club and BC Budivelnyk basketball club.
 Both of these teams play in the highest Ukrainian leagues for their respective sports.
 Budivelnyk was founded in 1945, Sokil was founded in 1963, during the existence of the Soviet Union.
 Both these teams play their home games at the Kyiv Palace of Sports.

 During the 1980 Summer Olympics held in the Soviet Union, Kyiv held the preliminary matches and the quarter-finals of the football tournament at its Olympic Stadium, which was reconstructed specially for the event.
-From 1 December 2008, the stadium underwent a full-scale reconstruction in order to satisfy standards put in place by UEFA for hosting the Euro 2012 football tournament; the opening ceremony took place in the presence of president Viktor Yanukovich on 8 October 2011, with the first major event being a Shakira concert which was specially planned to coincide with the stadium's re-opening during Euro 2012.
+From 1 December 2008, the stadium underwent a full-scale reconstruction in order to satisfy standards put in place by UEFA for hosting the Euro 2012 football tournament; the opening ceremony took place in the presence of president Viktor Yanukovych on 8 October 2011, with the first major event being a Shakira concert which was specially planned to coincide with the stadium's re-opening during Euro 2012.
 Other notable sport stadiums/sport complexes in Kyiv include the Valeriy Lobanovskyi Dynamo Stadium, the Palace of Sports, among many others.

 Most Ukrainian national teams play their home international matches in Kyiv.
 The Ukraine national football team, for example, will play matches at the re-constructed Olympic Stadium from 2011.

 Tourism

 Since introducing a visa-free regime for EU-member states and Switzerland in 2005, Ukraine has seen a steady increase in the number of foreign tourists visiting the country.
-Before the 2008–09 recession, the average annual growth in the number of foreign visits in Kyiv was 23% over a three-year period.
+Before the 2008–2009 Ukrainian financial crisis, the average annual growth in the number of foreign visits in Kyiv was 23% over a three-year period.
 In 2009, a total of 1.6 million tourists stayed in Kyiv hotels, of whom almost 259,000 (c.
 16%) were foreigners.

 After UEFA Euro 2012, the city became the most popular destination for European tourists.
 A record number of 1.8 million foreign tourists was registered then along with about 2.5 million domestic tourists.
 More than 850,000 foreign tourists visited Kyiv in the first half of 2018, as compared to 660,000 tourists over the same period in 2013.
 As of 2018, the hotel occupancy rate from May to September averages 45–50%.
 Hostels and three-star hotels are approximately 90% full, four-star hotels 65–70%.
 Six five-star hotels average 50–55% occupancy.
 Ordinary tourists generally come from May to October, and business tourists from September to May.